AnalyticsAutomated/analytics_automated/README.md

 Up next
 2. Adding custom re based string checking, maybe even binary file verification user_validator table, link to job as extension.
-Let users add either and re string or binary file validation.
 Have api.py call the validator and reject if not passed, custom validator that does different things based on the user_validtor table.
 3. Authentication